PinChe567/Predictive-Modeling-of-Probiotic-Pathogen-Interactions/README.md

 This repository provides the **source code**, **parameter-analysis plan**, and **raw experimental data** used in the study, “Predictive Modeling of Probiotic–Pathogen Interactions Under Threshold-Triggered Antimicrobial Peptide Control.”

 > **Repository scope:** GitHub intentionally contains only the code, parameter-analysis plan, and experimental data.
-The generated simulation database and final analysis results are archived separately on Zenodo: **[INSERT ZENODO DOI OR URL]**.
+The generated simulation database and final analysis results are archived separately on Zenodo: 10.5281/zenodo.21961676.

 ---
 ## 💻 Parameter Analysis